hitesh2462/2021MT12387/README.md

 # Other Packages:
 	java.util, java.io, java.net (for TCP socket communication), java.sql.Timestamp (for timestamp)

+# Caution
+	Both the program and configuration file must be kept in the same directory for the code to run without any errors

 # Overview of the Algorithm (N Sites in the Distributed System):
 	1. Two type of messages (REQUEST and REPLY) are used.